pygame-community/LegacyPygameCommunityBot/README.md

 ## User commands
 - `pg!doc {module.submodule.class.method}` gives the documentation docstring from the specified module, submodule, class, function or method.
 - `pg!exec {code}` executes the code argument (The code must be inside a code block, otherwise it won't work).
 - `pg!clock` sends a 24 hour clock which shows the current time for listed users.
+It also takes many optional arguments to be able to modify timezones, add new users, etc.
 - `pg!pet` pets the snek.
 - `pg!vibecheck` too much petting?
 Check if snek is **angery**.
 - `pg!sorry` Uh... sorry for bonking you there bud.